- Interim Practice Management

 Interim Practice Management

-We can even provide interim practice management to your group, if needed.
+The Legacy team can help to relieve the administrative burden of running any practice.
+Whether a new-start up, or bringing on a new provider, there are many steps required to reduce lost revenue once the provider starts to practice.
+We can provide interim practice management, if needed.
 Management changes, loss of key staff members, implementing new software or systems, consolidations or acquisitions, can all have an impact on your quality of care and ultimately on your bottom line.
 It’s not just about filling a vacant position for a short period of time, it’s about seamless support from start to finish.
-99% of the work we do is remote and it works beautifully because of today’s technology.
+99% of the work we do is remote and works beautifully because of today’s technology.
 We view each assignment as an opportunity to help your organization become successful.
 We begin each engagement by understanding your needs so that organizational improvement will occur.

 Tired of your current EMR?